Table of Contents

 At one point, SSDs were a fairly niche market.
 However, the prices of SSDs have dropped considerably over the past few years.
-Today, an SSD is a must in any system, and even the cheapest SSDs are multiple times faster than a hard disk drive.
+Today, an SSD is a must for any system, and even the cheapest SSDs are multiple times faster than a hard disk drive.
 Whether you’re building a desktop or buying a laptop, you’ll want it to have an SSD.
-To help you make an informed buying decision, we have created a guide containing the 20 best cheap SSDs.
+Therefore, to help you make an informed buying decision, we have reviewed the top SSDs deals.

 Top 20 Cheap Solid State Drives (categorized by capacity):